 - fair trade retailers

-- “natural” beauty products and cruelty-free products
+- cruelty-free beauty products

 - ethically and sustainably sourced jewelry